Supreme Court allows government to enforce abortion pill rule

 Source: billmoyers.com

-A group of doctors, led by the American College of Obstetricians and Gynecologists, filed a lawsuit seeking to have the restrictions relaxed during the Covid-19 pandemic.
+A group of doctors, led by the American College of Obstetricians and Gynecologists, sued to relax the restrictions during the Covid-19 pandemic.

 More in www.nbcnews.com